theias/ias_ip_range_grouper/README.md

 # Installation

-Ideally stuff should run if you clone the git repo, and install the deps specified in either "deb_control" or "rpm_specific"
+Ideally stuff should run if you clone the git repo, and install the deps specified in either "deb_control" or "rpm_specific".

 Optionally, you can build a package which will install the binaries in